ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

-The next step is to write a set of functions to render the fretting model to our ANSI art chart boxesl This only works if the chord is defined.
+The next step is to write a set of functions to render the fretting model to our ANSI art chart boxes.
+This only works if the chord is defined.

 Generate the played instrument: